pavlarsen/Mapping_Earthquakes/README.md

 # Mapping Earthquakes

-The purpose of this project is to .
+The purpose of this project is to create an earthquake map with 3 different layers (.
+This map shows earthquake data in relation to the tectonic plates' location an a filter to visualize earthquakes with a magnitude greate than 4.5.

 ---